MrJouH4/athlete-recognizer/README.md

 # Athlete Recognizer app
-This project is a web application designed for athlete recognition using machine learning models.
+This project is a web application designed for athlete recognition using machine learning models and deployed using Flask framework.
 The application currently supports the identification of the following athletes:

 - Lionel Messi
 - Maria Sharapova